Home > Learn > Early Childhood > ECC Maryland

 Classroom placements are based on a series of important and complex variables.
 Our priority is for students to develop friendships in their class; we also know that longstanding relationships are important.
 We accept two “social requests” per child and will consider these as we create the classes.
 We do not guarantee any social requests.
 We do, however, promise to work with each family to promote their child’s well-being and sense of comfort and community within their class.
 The development of meaningful friendships and relationships is core to our mission!

-Each teacher is qualified according to the standards established by MSDE (the Maryland State Department of Education).
-In addition, we weave professional development for each teacher into our program.
+Our educators are each qualified according to the standards established by MSDE (the Maryland State Department of Education) and OSSE (Office of the State Superintendent of Education, in DC).
+We value continued learning and weave professional development for each teacher into our program.

 We love how many families are familiar with teachers from our community!
 Our school places the highest emphasis on matching teachers and students.
 To do this, we consider a host of complex variables, including the teacher’s experience, knowledge of the age group, growth mindset, and more.
 We do not take teacher requests.
 We absolutely welcome and invite you to share information about your child, their disposition, and the best potential variables that will lead to a good match.